Post Overview: Best things to do in New York City in September

 Explore Coney Island

-As we’re slowly gearing up for fall, September is the last chance to take advantage of the high of summer.
-And what better way to spend a day in NYC this September than by going to Coney Island!
+As we’re slowly gearing up for fall, September is the last chance to take advantage of summer’s high.
+And what better way to spend a day in NYC this September than by going to Coney Island?
+Coney Island’s famed amusement parks and beaches are hot commodities during the warmer months.

-That’s why one of the most entertaining things to do in NYC this September is to gather all your friends and make way to Coney Island in Brooklyn one last time before the holiday season.
+You can spend an entire day eating delicious food and riding some fun rides and still be itching to come back for more.
+That’s why one of the most entertaining things to do in NYC this September is to gather all your friends and make your way to Coney Island in Brooklyn one last time before the holiday season.

 This vibrant neighborhood holds a lot of history and has fun things to do for all ages.
-Peruse the boardwalk and see if you can win a prize playing a carnival game or ride the nearly 100 year old wooden roller coaster named the Cyclone.
+Peruse the boardwalk and see if you can win a prize playing a carnival game or ride the nearly 100-year-old wooden roller coaster named the Cyclone.

 Catch a Yankees Game

-Located in the Bronx, Yankee Stadium is accessible by subway and tickets can be found for as little as $10 depending on the game.
+Located in the Bronx, Yankee Stadium is accessible by subway, and tickets can be found for as little as $10, depending on the game.
 With a whopping 162 games played every season, there’s a plethora of both weekday and weekend games to choose from if you’re looking for things to do in NYC this September.

-This year the Yankees are one of the best teams in Major League Baseball, meaning every team they play against is hoping to bring them down.
-The intensity of every game will have the crowd fully engaged making this one of the best things you can do this September in New York City.
+Whether you love them or hate them, the New York Yankees are icons of both American sports and NYC.
+The intensity of every game will have the crowd fully engaged, making this one of the best things you can do this September in New York City.

 September Festivals in New York City

-Rock out at SummerStage Festival
+Rock Out at SummerStage Festival

 SummerStage’s music varies in genre, so make sure to check the calendar to see who is performing before heading to the park.
 The event gets lively with people of all different generations and backgrounds.
 It’s a great way to spend your time if you’re looking for things to do in New York City in September.